mananKoyawala/mananKoyawala/README.md

 - 🤝 Connect with me **https://linktr.ee/mananKoyawala**

-- 📄 Know about my experiences **Although new, my diverse project experiences...**
+- 📄 Know about my experiences **With a strong foundation in software development, I've gained substantial knowledge and practical experience through diverse projects**

 - ⚡ Fun fact **I thrive on creating something new and complex, constantly pushing the boundaries beyond anything I've ever made before.**